AhanM/Bantr/README.md

 # Bantr
-Make sure you've added these packages to your meteor app:
+To setup on localhost follow these steps:
+ - clone repo
- - accounts-password
+ - cd to repo
- - iron:router
+ - run meteor app